SharpStar2 by Lonely Speck

 NOT included: filter holder and adapter ring (sold separately, see recommendations above)

-Ships out in 1-2 business days.
+In-stock items ship out in 1-2 business days.

 *All orders are currently processed through Celery.
 (This name may appear on your charge approval.)
 Credit cards (via Stripe) and PayPal are both accepted forms of payment.